dalibo/emaj/docs/en/exportImportFunctions.rst

 The file must be accessible in read mode by the PostgreSQL instance.

-The file must contain a JSON structure with an attribute named :ref:`"tables_groups"<tables_groups_json>`, of type array, and containing sub-structures describing each tables group, as described above.
+The file must contain a JSON structure with an attribute named :ref:`"tables_groups"<tables_groups_json>`, of type array, and containing sub-structures describing each table group, as described above.

 The function can directly import a file generated by the :ref:`emaj_export_groups_configuration()<export_groups_conf>` function.

 The second parameter is of type array and is optional.
-It contains the list of the tables groups to import.
-By default, all tables groups described in the file are imported.
+It contains the list of the table groups to import.
+By default, all table groups described in the file are imported.

-If a tables group to import does not exist, it is created and its tables and sequences are assigned into it.
+If a table group to import does not exist, it is created and its tables and sequences are assigned into it.

-If a tables group to import already exists, its configuration is adjusted to reflect the target configuration: some tables and sequences may be added or removed, and some attributes may be modified.
-When the tables group is in *LOGGING* state, its configuration adjustment is only possible if the third parameter is explicitly set to *TRUE*.
+If a table group to import already exists, its configuration is adjusted to reflect the target configuration: some tables and sequences may be added or removed, and some attributes may be modified.
+When the table group is in *LOGGING* state, its configuration adjustment is only possible if the third parameter is explicitly set to *TRUE*.

-If an existing tables group is missing in the configuration or is not listed as to be imported, it is left unchanged by default.
+If an existing table group is missing in the configuration or is not listed as to be imported, it is left unchanged by default.
 But if the fifth parameter is set to *TRUE*, this group is dropped, whatever its state.

-The fourth parameter defines the mark to set on tables groups in *LOGGING* state.
+The fourth parameter defines the mark to set on table groups in *LOGGING* state.
 By default, the generated mark is "IMPORT_%", where the % character represents the current time, formatted as "hh.min.ss.mmmm".

-The function returns the number of imported tables groups.
+The function returns the number of imported table groups.

 In the second function version, the first input parameter directly contains the JSON description of the groups to load, the other parameters being unchanged ::